barabasz/typescript-pesel/README.md

 A very simple TypeScript class for validating [PESEL](https://en.wikipedia.org/wiki/PESEL) numbers - national identification numbers used in Poland since 1979.
 This class has no external dependencies.

-The PESEL number supports birth dates from `1800-01-01` to `2299-12-31` (`YYYY-MM-DD`), contains a serial number, information on the gender of the born person and a checksum.
+The PESEL number supports birthdays from `1800-01-01` to `2299-12-31` (`YYYY-MM-DD`), contains a serial number, information on the gender of the born person and a checksum.

 🇵🇱 Zobacz [readme w języku polskim](README_pl.md).